-The CO2value measured in the EU type approval procedure is specified at www.stihl.com/co2.
+The CO2 value measured in the EU type approval procedure is specified at

-The measured CO2value was determined on a representative engine in accordance with a standardized test procedure under laboratory conditions and does not represent either an explicit or implied guarantee of the performance of a specific engine.
+The measured $\mathrm{CO}2$ value was determined on a representative engine in accordance with a standardized test procedure under laboratory conditions and does not represent either an explicit or implied guarantee of the performance of a specific engine.

-The applicable exhaust emission requirements are fulfilled by the intended usage and maintenance described in this instruction manual.
-The type approval expires if the engine is modified in any way.
+The applicable exhaust emission requirements are fulfilled by the intended usage and maintenance described in this User Manual.
+The operating license shall be void if the engine is modified in any way.

-Ordering Spare Parts 32
+33 Ordering Spare Parts